godfrey-bn/Cloud-Security-Projects-for-Begineers/Project-2-Implementing-Network-Security-Groups(NSGs)-on-Azure.md

 ## Introduction

-In this project, you'll learn how to secure Azure Virtual Machines (VMs) using Network Security Groups (NSGs).
+In this project, you'll learn how to secure Azure Virtual Machines (VMs) using Network Security Groups(NSGs).
 NSGs are used to control inbound and outbound traffic to your Azure resources.
-We'll cover setting up an Azure VM, configuring NSGs, and applying best practices for securing your Azure environment.
+We will cover setting up an Azure VM, configuring NSGs, and applying best practices for securing your Azure environment.

 ## Pre-requisites